-- All teaching staff accessed training on SEND provided by the schools SENCo to recap on the Code of Practice and systems in place within school. - All staff have accessed FGM, Prevent, human trafficking and sexual exploitation training, provided by the Pastoral Manager. - The SENCo and other members of staff have completed an Understanding Autism course. - Other members of staff have completed Children's Mental Health, Behaviour that Challenges, Mental Health First Aid and Makaton courses. - The SENCo has attended EHCP Hub training. - Other staff have attended an Emergency First Aid course to renew their certificate. - The SENCo has attended termly network meetings and good to great meetings and has fed back relevant information into our everyday practice. - All members of teaching staff, support staff, admin staff and the Head Teacher have had Team Teach training and all hold up-to-date certificates. - The SENCo and Pastoral Manager are our Mental Health Champions and have accessed mental health and CAMHS training.
+- All teaching staff accessed training on SEND provided by the schools SENCo to recap on the Code of Practice and systems in place within school, focussing on provision maps. - All staff have accessed safeguarding training, provided by the Pastoral Manager. - Other members of staff have completed Children's Mental Health, Behaviour that Challenges and Mental Health First Aid. - Members of staff have attended physical disability training with Stuart Pattison. - The SENDCo has attended an on-line update on Mental Health. - The SENDCo has attended termly network meetings and good to great meetings and has fed back relevant information into our everyday practice. - All staff have received basic diabetic training. - All staff have received epilepsy training, delivered by Andy Marshall. - All EYFS staff have completed behavioural training, delivered by Sarah Wilson-Clark. - Members of staff have attended smart target training and will feed back relevant information to all relevant staff.